harsh183/harsh-manpage/_posts/2025-07-29-productive.md

 There are variations in the timings too.
 Some people like short burst times while others want longer, here are some of the other popular ones
 * 45 minutes of work - 15 minutes of break
-* 50 minutes of work - 10 minutes of break
+* 50 minutes of work - 10 minutes of break (my personal favorite)
 * 60 minutes of work - 15 minutes of break
 * 75 minutes of work - 15 minutes of break